Donald Trumps Gives Himself A New Nickname And Twitter Can’t Get Enough

 “Dropping oil prices and down- for-the-year stock market have economists warning of recession,” Weir tweeted in response. “[I]f you are going to call yourself President T, you have to wear chains and a mohawk.”

-As The New York Times reported last week, months after surging to their highest point since 2014, oil prices have recently plummeted to some of its lowest level this year.
+As The New York Times reported last week, months after surging to their highest point since 2014, oil prices have recently plummeted to some of its lowest levels this year.
 On Tuesday, the price of the oil barrel dropped nearly 7 percent, amounting to one of the sharpest dips in recent years, taking prices to the lowest levels of 2018, the report continued.

-Despite the president touts, some economists have shown concern over the plunging prices.
+Despite the president’s bragging, some economists have shown concern over the plunging prices.
 Since undergoing the so-called “Shale Revolution,” the United States has been transformed back into a major oil producer.
 In this context, declining crude prices signify a small headwind for the economy, according to Market Watch.

-Also, the The New York Times report continued, the news also puts additional strain on the already shaken relationship between the U.S. and Saudi Arabia, given that the retreat in prices represent a big worry for members of the Organization of the Petroleum Exporting Countries, of which Saudi Arabia is the most powerful member.
+Also, the The New York Times report continued, the news also puts additional strain on the already shaky relationship between the U.S. and Saudi Arabia, given that the retreat in prices represent a big worry for members of the Organization of the Petroleum Exporting Countries, of which Saudi Arabia is the most powerful member.